BenedettaBe/teachBers/README.md

 ├── photoFigures/ # Images of digits extracted in input ├── results/ # Output processed for feedback
-├── model/ # ML model and Jupyter notebook for training
+├── model/ # ML model and Jupyter notebook for training ├── standard/ # Images of the standard digits for the comparison
 ```

 ## 🧰 Requirements